omallek07/kevinomalley-portfolio/data/posts/introduction.md

 ![Ollie](/static/Ollie.JPG)
 ![Chloe](/static/Chloe.JPG)

+I am also excited to share that I am now a first time father.
+My son is two months old as this moment and has been an absolute joy (minus the severe lack of sleep).
+I won't share a picture of him but I can vouch that he is very cute.

 I am a full stack software engineer experienced in JavaScript.
 Prior to being a developer, I had a bit of a wild ride in careers.
 I started out with working in the field of Autism as a behavior therapist.
 I did this for several years, both in Colorado and Chicago.
 I then moved out of behavior therapy and did contract work and part time opportunites while I figured out my next career path.
 One of my favorite part time jobs at this time was working at the Christkindl Market in downtown Chicago for a winter.
 I worked at a glass blowing booth and sold ornaments with German colleagues.